cy8erpunk/Paparazzo.js/README.md

 **Client side**

-You can simulate MJPG streaming by updating an IMG SRC with a base64 encoded JPEG sent on a specific socket event:
+You can simulate MJPG streaming by updating an inline image source with a base64 encoded JPEG sent on a specific socket event:

 ```javascript
 // JavaScript example using jQuery